celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 ## Introduction

-In the [part 1](https://docs.celo.org/blog/tutorials/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2), we wrote a multi-signature smart contract in Solidity using Hardhat.
+In [Part 1](https://docs.celo.org/blog/tutorials/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2), we wrote a multi-signature smart contract in Solidity using Hardhat.
 Multi-signatures are a secure way to protect your cryptocurrency assets and the ownership of your smart contract.
-The multi-signature contract acts as a wallet, capable of executing transactions to transfer Ethereum or call other smart contracts.
+The multi-signature contract acts as a wallet capable of executing transactions to transfer Ethereum or call other smart contracts.

-In this part 2, we will write tests for our multi-signature contract using Hardhat.
+In this Part 2, we will write tests for our multi-signature contract using Hardhat.
 We will also deploy our contract on the Celo Alfajores testnet.

 ## Prerequisites